krnwonseungee/p2-guide/skeleton.md

 * Brittan McGinnis - controllers/index.rb
 * Christine Dolendo - helpers/format.rb
+helpers/format.rb is the file where you put your helper methods specific to formatting for your view, and can be used inside of your view templates.
+(What are helper methods?
+A helper method is a method that helps another method to perform it's task.
+It is useful for cutting down on any repetitive tasks that you might want to do, such as formatting tasks for your view.
+It also keeps Ruby code out of views.)

 * Drew Parker Eric - models folder
 * Eric Joseph Johnson -views/ layout.erb
 * Germain Boue - config/database.rb - Loads all the necessary files for app including the database connection, autoload is a feature that allows you to only load when you need to.